kevinhwang91/rnvimr/README.md

 3. execute`:RnvimrSync` to synchronize the `rifle.conf` just modified with Rnvimr.

-Q: This plugin doesn't work for me.
+Q: I'm Using Mac, this plugin doesn't work for me.

-A: Install [Requirements](#Requirements) first, if you use Mac, you should install Ranger by `pip3 install ranger-fm` instead of `brew install ranger` because the Ranger installed by brew still using Python2.
+A: Install [Requirements](#Requirements) first, you should install Ranger by `pip3 install ranger-fm` instead of `brew install ranger` because the Ranger installed by brew still using Python2.

+Q: CheckHealth says RPC timeout.

+A: Install [Requirements](#Requirements) first, run ex command `:echo  $NVIM_LISTEN_ADDRESS` to confirm that the message output is in a format like this `/tmp/nvimIYj484/0`, Rnvimr needs this environment variable as the socket path.

 ## License